University of Wisconsin–Stevens Point: 20th century to present

-In 1927, Stevens Point Normal School became Central State Teachers College and began offering four-year teaching degrees.
-When post-World War II enrollment became less centered on teacher training and more focused on liberal arts education, the Wisconsin State Legislature intervened, changing the school's name to Wisconsin State College–Stevens Point with the authority to grant bachelor's degrees in liberal arts.
+When post-World War II enrollment became less centered on teacher training and more focused on liberal arts education, the Wisconsin State Legislature intervened, changing the school's name in 1951 to Wisconsin State College–Stevens Point with the authority to grant bachelor of arts and bachelor of science degrees.
+In the same year, the College of Letters and Science was established.